ShorthillsAI/fairness_measures_code/README.md

 These programs take as input a dataset in which each row represents a person.

-We assume one of the attributes in the input is the *target* or outcome, which we assume was produced by a predictive model (if we want to evaluate algorithmic fairness), or by a person (if we want to evaluate fairness of human decisions).
-For instance, an outcome could be binary such as whether a person got a scholarship or not, or numeric such as the credit score associated to a person.
+We assume one of the attributes in the input is the *target* or outcome, which we assume was produced by a predictive model (if we want to evaluate algorithmic fairness), or by a person (if we want to evaluate the fairness of human decisions).
+For instance, an outcome could be binary such as whether a person got a scholarship or not, or numeric such as the credit score associated with a person.
 Some outcomes can be considered positive, such as when a benefit is received, while other outcomes are negative, such as when a benefit is denied.

 We further assume there are *protected* attributes in the input, such as gender, race, age, or disability that should ideally not affect the outcome.
 Some values of the protected attribute are associated to potentially discriminated groups, such as *disability=yes*.

 The output is a measure of fairness.
-Fairness can be measured in many ways, for instance one of the simplest cases is statistical parity, i.e., an equal distribution of protected and non-protected attributes for the elements that received the positive outcome.
+Fairness can be measured in many ways, for instance, one of the simplest cases is statistical parity, i.e., an equal distribution of protected and non-protected attributes for the elements that received the positive outcome.
 There are many other ways in which fairness can be measured, please refer to the code comments.

 The rest of this page explains how to install and run the code.

-## Data preparation
+## Data Preparation

 1. Each feature should be represented in a column with the first entry as the column name.
 2. Protected attributes require the prefix ``protected``.
 The outcome attribute requires the prefix ``target``.